tatami-galaxy/Caricatures/docs/expts.md

     * `source_inputs` = `source_command` + `expected generated actions after intervention`
     * `labels` = `expected generated actions after intervention for t >= n`

     If there is no alignment with both top-down or bottom-up parses can we claim that the model learns an algorithm which is not strictly compositional?
 Can we force the model to learn either the top-down or the bottom-up parse perhaps with IIT?
 Does that help in for example length generalization?
 Does RASP help?

+    ##### Causal Model
+    The causal model starts its computation at the leaves, goes up the tree computing each node and produces the final output at the root.
+When the network is an encoder, the causal model and the computation graph can be quite similar.
+The network also computes representations bottom up from the lowest layer to produce the final layer embeddings.
+The output will be in this final layer, perhaps trained to be in a special token such as the CLS token.

+    When model is a decoder however, the final output is not produced after a single forward pass.
+Its generated one token at a time with each forward pass through the model.
+Therefore the final layer at `t = 0` or at `t << N` will not contain the final output representation.

+    ##### and/after resolution
+    How to represent this in a node in case of the top-down parse?

     ##### Steps: